createdbyeric/Keychain-Crack/README.md

 KeychainCracker
 ===============

-Disclaimer
+DISCLAIMER
 ----------

-I wrote this software for a relative so they were able to recover data from a deceased relative.
-Please enjoy it responsibly, and please do not hack/harm people.

 **USING THIS TOOL FOR HARM IS AGAINST THE LAW**

+I wrote this script to help a family friend gain acess to a deceased relative's accounts.
+Please use this tool to have fun on your own machine.
+Hacking to cause harm is against the law and **will** land you in jail.
+I am not responceable for your use of this software.

 License
 -------